ggendro/armlearn/README.md

 #### Run python learning tests

 Run a python script testing the learning algorithm.
 It is possible to run several tests simultaneously using the following script, and it is possible to modify learning settings.
-The first command displays the help.
+The second command displays the help.
 ```
+    cd ../python/
     ./multitester -h
     ./multitester
 ```